The YHM Turbo T2 began shipping in early 2020 as the replacement for the original Turbo that was released in 2017.

 At the Range

 Due to the ammo shortage, I was limited to what and how much I could shoot.
-That said, when shooting 60 rounds of M193, the YHM Turbo T2 greatly reduced the sound level.
+That said, when shooting 60 rounds of M193, the YHM Turbo T2, it eliminated the concussion and flash, while bringing the sound level below that of a typical 9mm pistol.
+Especially if you are shooting indoors with a shorter barrel and muzzle brake, this makes shooting 5.56 NATO a surprisingly pleasant experience.
 I also did not notice any difference in sound suppression when using the shorter Kurz QD adapter compared to the standard QD adapter.

 Should You Use Frangible Ammo with your YHM Turbo T2 Suppressor?